chipsjs/chips-doc/docs/mock_quick_start.md

 ### swagger extension

 - Sometimes,  our august-api-spec translates to  swagger that doesn't quite convey what this interface means.
-So we need to add swagger-extension.
-Cola-Doc support add swagger additional type and can sync it well.
+So we need to add swagger-extension. chips-Doc support add swagger additional type and can sync it well.
-- add spec in xxx_extention.json and create  pr to cola-server
+- add spec in xxx_extention.json and create  pr to chips-server
-- click the refresh button in cola-frontend after this pr is merged
+- click the refresh button in chips-frontend after this pr is merged
 - eg:

 ```jsx